The 4 C's of Onboarding - 2022

 - Compliance: The first step is enabling new hires to access and complete company and government documents online via our comprehensive forms engine.
 This engine includes the ability to digitally sign with a fingertip.
 HR can then easily monitor compliance such as document completion, ensure documents are only accessible to those who require access, and import documents for appropriate retention.

-- Clarification: By providing access to key organisational information, you can give employees all of the relevant HR-related information they need to complete the onboarding process and learn more about their job.
+- Clarification: By providing access to key organizational information, you can give employees all of the relevant HR-related information they need to complete the onboarding process and learn more about their job.
 You can also provide information related to first-day FAQs.
 New hires will be able to access this multimedia knowledge base for more information throughout the employee lifecycle.

 - Culture: You can brand the onboarding journey for all new employees within Qualee's mobile application.
 This can be tailored to reflect your corporate identity.
 In this way, employees are immersed in company culture before their first day on the job.
 Company mission and value statements, as well as welcome videos and images, can also be included in the curated mobile application employee journey.